One Is Rated B, the Other A: Inside the Running Brushy vs Walsh Divide

 Running Brushy Middle School: What the Numbers Say (and What They Don’t)

 Running Brushy Middle School is one of the standout campuses in Leander ISD, a district that has built a remarkable reputation for academic excellence across the fast-growing Cedar Park and Leander corridor.
-Serving sixth through eighth grade, Running Brushy sits at the center of some of the Austin area’s most dynamic residential communities, from the resort-inspired master-planned neighborhoods of Travisso and Crystal Falls to the spacious ranchette properties of Cedar Park Ranchettes and the lakeside character of Jonestown Hills.
+Serving sixth through eighth grade, Running Brushy sits in central Cedar Park near several established residential communities.

-With a B rating (89/100) from TEA, Running Brushy Middle School sits in the middle tier of Leander ISD campuses.
+With a B rating from TEA, Running Brushy Middle School sits in the middle tier of Leander ISD campuses.
 The scores show a school that is doing solid work, even if there is room to push higher in some areas.
-The campus has been steady in recent years.

 I have spent a good amount of time in this part of town, and Running Brushy Middle School is one of those campuses where you can feel the community investment the moment you drive through the neighborhood.
 The homes hold their value well here, and resale demand stays consistent.